The protectability of machine learning models

 The potential of artificial intelligence(AI) seems limitless.
 One sub-discipline of AI is machine learning(ML).
 At the very heart of ML are the so-called machine learning models(ML models), which store knowledge acquired through training.
 The economic value of ML models is correspondingly high, and with it the interest in their legal protection.

-Prof. Dr. Alfred Früh is supervising Noëmie Schär's dissertation project.
-The study is financed by the Swiss National Science Foundation through a Doc.CH grant.
+Prof. Dr. Alfred Früh was supervising Noëmie Schär's dissertation project.
+The study was financed by the Swiss National Science Foundation through a Doc.CH grant.